 This could be due to the fear passed by grandparents and parents to their children/ grandchildren.
 Some of the older generations experienced the issues of polio in the 1950s.

-Since then, Americans are afraid of the public drinking fountains, just as how they fear the swimming pools and some of their fear made sense.
+Since then, Americans have been afraid of public drinking fountains, just as they fear swimming pools and some of their fears make sense.

 Spreading of Polio